-(a) A bargaining unit faculty member may report a condition that he or she believes does not comply with applicable safety or health laws.
+a.
+A bargaining unit faculty member may report a condition that they believe does not comply with applicable safety or health laws.
 The University will assess the report.

-(b) Upon conclusion of the assessment, the University shall inform the bargaining unit member (in writing if the report was made in writing) of the conclusion and what, if any, action is being taken.
+b.
+Upon conclusion of the assessment, the University shall inform the bargaining unit member (in writing if the report was made in writing) of the conclusion and what, if any, action is being taken.